 OSEP requires that states set measurable and rigorous targets for improved performance on the SPP indicators.
 Virginia identified in its original SPP annual target percentages that would result in statistically significant improvement on this Indicator over the course of several years (through June 2013).
 A gain that is statistically significant is much more likely to represent real change than to be due to random ups and downs in the measure.
 During FFY 2013, all states developed new SPPs with targets for the next 6 years.
-Virginia's targets again represent a statistically significant change by the end of the 6-year period.
-The target percentages for the three outcomes in Indicator 4 for FFY 2018 are as follows:
+An extension year was added to this SPP cycle, and the target percentages for the three outcomes in Indicator 4 for FFY 2019 are as follows:

-- a) know their rights = 80.0%; - b) effectively communicate their children's needs = 77.0%; and - c) help their children develop and learn = 88.0%.
+- a) know their rights = 76.1%; - b) effectively communicate their children's needs = 73.6%; and - c) help their children develop and learn = 85.4%.

-The following table indicates the actual percentage for FFY 2018 and the target percentage for each of the three outcomes in Indicator #4:
+The following table indicates the actual percentage for FFY 2019 and the target percentage for each of the three outcomes in Indicator #4:

-Percent of Respondents Meeting or Exceeding Each of the Standards for Indicator #4 Indicator 4A Percent of families who report that early intervention services helped them know their rights Indicator 4B Percent of families who report that early intervention services helped them effectively communicate their children's needs Indicator 4C Percent of families who report that early intervention services helped them help their child develop and learn Target Percentage for FFY 2018 80.0% 77.0% 88.0% Actual Percentage For FFY 2018 76.1% 73.6% 85.4%
+Percent of Respondents Meeting or Exceeding Each of the Standards for Indicator #4 Indicator 4A Percent of families who report that early intervention services helped them know their rights nilies Percent of families Percent of families early who report that early who report that intervention intervention intervention services helped services helped Target Percentage for FFY 2019 76.1% 73.6% 85.4% Actual Percentage For FFY 2019 75.0% 71.9% 85.8%

-The actual percentages in FFY 2018 were very similar to those in FFY 2017 for all three family outcomes, with no meaningful difference from year to year.
+The actual percentages in FFY 2019 were very similar to those in FFY 2018 for all three family outcomes, with no meaningful difference from year to year.
 In other words, the changes may be attributable to random fluctuation alone.